 The study used administrative data from Chicago Public Schools from school years 2008-09 to 2016-17 to estimate teacher value-add scores by race in math and English in the elementary and middle grades.
 The data contain information on student test scores, student demographics, attendance, suspensions, and course transcripts.
 Test scores come from the Illinois Standards Achievement Test (ISAT) and the Northwest Evaluation Association Measures (NWEA).
 These data also contain information on teacher characteristics, classroom observation ratings, and student survey reports.
 Ultimately, these analyses include 1.8 million test scores from 330,000 students and about 10,000 teachers.

 Study details

-Delgado, W. (2023).
-Disparate teacher effects, comparative advantage, and match quality (Working paper).
+Delgado, W. (2025).
+Disparate teacher effects, comparative advantage, and match quality.
+Economics of Education Review (106).